Florin (British coin)

-The British florin, or two-shilling piece (2/– or 2s.), was a coin worth 1/10 of one pound, or 24 pence.
+The British florin, or two-shilling piece (2/– or 2s.), was a denomination of sterling coinage worth 1/10 of one pound, or 24 old pence (equivalent to ten new pence).
 It was issued from 1849 until 1967, with a final issue for collectors dated 1970.
 It was the last coin circulating immediately prior to decimalisation to be demonetised, in 1993, having for a quarter of a century circulated alongside the ten-pence coin, identical in specifications and value.

 The florin was introduced as part of an experiment in decimalisation that went no further at the time.
 The original florins, dated 1849, attracted controversy for omitting a reference to God from Queen Victoria's titles; that type is accordingly known as the "Godless florin", and was in 1851 succeeded by the "Gothic florin", for its design and style of lettering.
 Throughout most of its existence, the florin bore some variation of either the shields of the United Kingdom, or the emblems of its constituent nations on the reverse, a tradition broken between 1902 and 1910, when the coin featured a windswept figure of a standing Britannia.

 In 1911, following the accession of George V, the florin regained the shields and sceptres design it had in the late Victorian era, and it kept that motif until 1937, when the national emblems were placed on it.
 The florin retained such a theme for the remainder of its run, though a new design was used from 1953, following the accession of Elizabeth II.
 In 1968, prior to decimalisation, the Royal Mint began striking the ten-pence piece.
 The old two-shilling piece remained in circulation until the ten-pence piece was made smaller in 1992.
 The older ten-pence coins and the pre-decimal florin were both demonetised in 1993.